Blog>Cost Guides>Cost to prevent flood damage

 Cost to prevent flood damage

 Britain is notorious for its wet and windy weather.
 Flood damage costs the UK around £2.2 billion every year to manage and prevent flooding, with £800 million spent on flood and coastal defences.
-This figure rises when floods are particularly bad, with the 2015 and 2016 floods costing the UK around £1.6 billion to manage alone.
+This figure rises when floods are particularly bad.

-Read on as we take a deep dive (pardon the pun) into the average costs for preventing various types of flood damage.
+Read on as we take a look at the average costs for preventing various types of flood damage.

 Common types of flood damage